chhavi18387/LatexGo/README.md

 - WebSocket connections
 - Syncing with Google Cloud
 - About LLVM compilers
-- Good Knowledge of Emscripten ( might be able to contribute at their main repo)
+- Good Knowledge of Emscripten
 - UI Designing skills

 ### Ideas to work on 🙆